nxrighthere/ENet-CSharp/README.md

 #### Peer
 Contains a managed pointer to the peer.

-`Packet.IsSet` returns the state of the peer pointer.
+`Peer.IsSet` returns the state of the peer pointer.

+`Peer.ID` returns the ID of the peer.